hexa-decim8/heat/grow_tips.md

 Keep track of the leaf count in your plants so that you can track where their maturity is.

+## Watering
+Keeping the plants well watered is important throughout the lifecycle of your plants, but making sure that the water level is just right can be challenging for new growers.
+Your plants should be well drained so that you don't get water buildup around the roots.
+If this happens, you'll start to notice changes in the way  your plant grows which may include some drooping or yellowing of the leaves.

 # Seedling
 After a few weeks, you should be watching your plants grow from sprouts to seedlings.
 The care routines in this stage will be a bit different.